wongjoshua2005/Calculator/README.md

 # Calculator

+This project aims to create a basic working calculator using HTML, CSS, and JavaScript.

 Reflection: This project definitely did take a lot of time to work on.
 One of my biggest mistakes was not planning enough to include the extra credit work because I should have done that.
 Consequently, I cannot do